jara001/f1tenth-rules/rules_v3.md

 ## Qualification

 Qualification is a session testing the autonomous capabilities of the racing car.

-- Complete a single lap without touching and crashing anything.
+The goal is to complete a single lap without touching and crashing anything.
 Anything can be:

     - Track borders
     - Obstacles